MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 names = list(input_params.keys())
 ```

-Now, you submit the quantum circuit to the Azure Quantum Resource Estimator for all combinations of target parameters and input arguments.
+Next, you submit the quantum circuit to the Azure Quantum Resource Estimator for all combinations of target parameters and input arguments.

 ```python